 Struggle #1: Avoiding reading, lots of mistakes on worksheets

 While there are lots of reasons kids may struggle to read, there’s one in particular that I want to focus on here, visual discrimination.
 Visual discrimination is our ability to tell things apart just by looking at them.
 For example, when you look in your closet jammed with all sorts of clothing, your able to discriminate the difference between your purple sweater and purple cardigan.

 We take this skill for granted, but some kids may struggle with it.

 At home, your child may not notice small, but noticeable changes in objects.
 If you say, get the smallest banana, they may just see a bunch of bananas and can’t sort out which is the smallest.

 At school, your child may struggle to tell the difference between b, p, d, and q.
 If those letters are constantly being confused in their head, they can’t read them, which leads to them feeling very frustrated.

 Improving Visual Discrimination:

 To help your child improve their visual discrimination, it’s important to figure out how much they’re able to visually discriminate.
-You can find some simple free worksheets here and do some along side your child.
+You can find some simple free worksheets here and do some along side your child, along with visual sensory activities.
 See how much help they need.
 If they’re able to work through them, this could strengthen their visual discrimination skills.

 If these tasks seems too challenging, make them easier by creating your own simpler worksheets or by playing games in your own home with different objects or flash cards.
 Lay out flash cards or even easier, some matching items, like a variety of blocks.
 Take turns calling out a shape and color of a block and seeing how fast they can find it.